-Ever look at those super-organized homes and wonder how they do it?
+Have you ever looked at super-organized homes and wondered how they do it?
 The truth is, there is no magic button or shortcut to getting your home organized.
 It just takes a bit of planning, dedication, and the right system.
-And while a closet may be organized differently than, say, a pantry, there are a few key tips you should follow no matter what you're organizing.
+And while learning how to organize your closet may be different than tidying up your pantry, there are a few key tips you should follow no matter what you're organizing.

 To help you tackle any home organization project, we enlisted the help of professional organizing expert Rachel Rosenthal.
 Whether you're finally hoping to get your closet organized or you really need to clean out those kitchen cabinets, these tips can help you get there.

 Here's how to organize nearly anything in your home.

 Stay Realistic About Your Organization System

 The key to a well-organized home is a realistic plan and the dedication to stick with it.
 Anyone can plan out an intricate organizational system, but if it doesn't work for your household, it may not be easy to maintain.
 According to Rosenthal, it's important to "be realistic about how you and your family function and create organizing systems based on the way that you live."

 Sure, a complicated closet system or shoe storage plan sounds nice in theory, but if your family really just needs a basket by the back door for shoes, then it's better to keep it simple.

 02 of 05

 This may sound a little "chicken or the egg," but before you can organize any space, you need to make sure you only have the necessities.
 A cluttered home will only be more difficult to organize, so focus on keeping the stuff you really need and donating what you don't.
 Dedicate a day (or probably a few days) to organizing your tools, junk drawers, closets, basement, and kitchen pantry, then start going through just those items you've worn, used, or eaten recently.